 1. Be prepared

-Don’t make any big changes six weeks before or after the baby arrives, advises Chris.
-Delay moving your toddler to a Big Bed, dropping a day sleep or even toilet training while everyone is adjusting to the newest member of the family.
+Don’t try make any big changes to your toddler’s life in the six weeks before or after the baby arrives, advises Chris.
+It’s enough that they have to adjust to life sharing your attention with a new baby.
+So it’s sensible to delay moving your toddler to a big bed, dropping a day sleep or even toilet training while everyone is adjusting to the newest member of the family.
+Alternatively, tackle these big changes long before baby number two is due to arrive on the scene.

 3. Don’t blame the baby

-Your new baby will disrupt your toddler’s routines and the existing family dynamic, but don’t blame these changes on the baby.
+Your new baby will disrupt your toddler’s routines and the existing family dynamic – it is inevitable – but don’t blame these changes on the baby.
 “Accept this as a stage in your child’s development,” says Chris.
+Because once your toddler adjusts to life with a sibling, their life will be richer for the experience.
+This new baby is here to stay, so learning to accommodate their presence should start from the very first day!

 4. Take a drive past the hospital